LuisTrf/blackjack-sdl/README.md

 # blackjack-sdl
 Blackjack in C using SDL3.
 # INSTALLATION
-From the blackjack-sdl folder run the following.
+From the blackjack-sdl folder run the following:
 ```
 mkdir build
 cd build